Click here for event details on our online virtual open house.

 Natural gas producers have asked us to increase natural gas transportation service on the NGTL System.
-To address this need, the 2021 NGTL System Expansion Project will be constructed beginning in northwest Alberta and run along the west path of the NGTL System, from the northwest of Alberta southeast towards Rocky Mountain House.
+To address this need, the 2021 NGTL System Expansion Project is now under construction, beginning in northwest Alberta and along the west path of the NGTL System and southeast towards Rocky Mountain House.

 In total, we will add approximately 344 kms (214 miles) of newly built 1200 mm (48-inch) pipe to the NGTL System.

-The pipeline sections will start in the County of Grande Prairie, extending through the Municipal District of Greenview No. 16, Yellowhead County, and ending in Clearwater County.
-Multiple pipeline sections will run parallel to the existing system and connect and connect at multiple existing locations on the existing system.
+The pipeline sections start in the County of Grande Prairie, extending through the Municipal District of Greenview No. 16, Yellowhead County, and end in Clearwater County.
+Many of the pipeline sections will run parallel to the existing system and connect and connect at existing locations on the existing system.

-In addition to the pipeline sections planned, NGTL will be constructing three 30-megawatt (MW) compressor station unit additions on the NGTL System at the existing Nordegg, Didsbury, and Beiseker Compressor Stations.
+In addition to the pipeline sections planned, NGTL is constructing three 30-megawatt (MW) compressor station unit additions on the NGTL System at the existing Nordegg, Didsbury, and Beiseker Compressor Stations.
 These facilities are located in Clearwater County, Mountain View County, and Rockyview County, respectively.

 In total, the Project will add multiple pipeline sections and compressor station unit additions to our existing assets in three key areas:

 On February 19, 2020, the CER issued a report recommending that the Governor in Council (GIC) approve the 2021 NGTL System Expansion Project.
 The GIC directed the CER to issue an approval the Project on October 19, 2020, and the CER issued that approval (Certificate GC-129) on October 23, 2020.
-NGTL plans to immediately progress construction activities in accordance with regulatory requirements.
-Compressor station field work is planned to begin in December 2020 with mainline pipeline construction activities planned to commence in January 2021.
+NGTL is progressing construction activities in accordance with regulatory requirements, with compressor station work completed and mainline pipeline construction activities under construction.